AntouanK/consologger/README.md

 Let's see a simple example.
-( we assume we use browserify so you can use the module on the browser )
+( we assume you use browserify or something so you can use the module on the browser )

 ```js